nikitavoloboev/moonbit/README.md

 ### Productivity
 #### [2Do](https://www.2doapp.com/ios/) - Flexible task manager
 - My task manager of choice.
 I mostly use it to view the tasks I have made on the mac that I need to complete for today.
-- I can seperate the tasks by tags and filter through everything nicely.
+- I can separate the tasks by tags and filter through everything nicely.
 I wrote more on how I use the app [here](https://wiki.nikitavoloboev.xyz/macOS/apps/2do.html).

 #### [Day One](https://dayoneapp.com) - Digital journal
 - I often use it to check on events that happened to me `On this day`.
 - I wrote about all the different journals I use and how [here](https://wiki.nikitavoloboev.xyz/macOS/apps/day-one.html).

 #### [Streaks](https://streaksapp.com) - Habit tracker
 - Do something often enough and it becomes a habit.
-I try to [cultivate and grow new heathly habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits.html).
+I try to [cultivate and grow new healthy habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits.html).
 - I use the app to list the habits I hope to integrate in my life.
 If I get 30 ongoing repetitions, I remove the habit and add new ones.
 Here is how it looks for me now:

 #### [Strong](http://strongapp.io) - Workout tracker